sabhavathyashwanth/sabhavathyashwanth/README.md

 - Data Science & Machine Learning
 - Deep Learning (CNNs, RNNs, Transformers)
 - Natural Language Processing
-- AI-powered Web Applications
+- Web Development
-- Model Deployment & MLOps
+- Data Analyst (Power BI)

 ---

 ## 💼 Projects

 ### 🔹 [Driver Drowsiness Detection System](https://github.com/sabhavathyashwanth/Driver-Drowsiness-Detection)
-> Real-time system using **InceptionV3** and a custom CNN to detect drowsiness from webcam video feed.
+AlertDrive is a real-time driver drowsiness detection system that uses deep learning and computer vision to monitor fatigue.
+Built with TensorFlow and OpenCV, it enhances road safety by analyzing facial cues like eye closure.
+It features an interactive Streamlit interface and achieves 94.9% accuracy, making it a reliable solution for preventing fatigue-related accidents.

 ### 🔹 [Financial News Analyzer](https://github.com/sabhavathyashwanth/News-Summarization-and-Text-to-Speech-Application)
-> NLP-based app for sentiment analysis & summarization of financial news.
-Integrated **text-to-speech** in Hindi.
-Built with Flask + Streamlit.
+A web application that fetches, analyzes, and provides sentiment analysis and topic extraction on financial news.
+It also includes a text-to-speech feature that provides Hindi summaries in audio form.
+Built using **Flask** and **Streamlit**, deployed on **Hugging Face Spaces**.

 ---